AlecJ/DominionShirt/README.md

 Copy the contents of /ui/dist to the root of the project

-If you want to update the favicon, manually update index.html
+If you want to update the favicon, copy the logo to `./img/` and manually update index.html

 Copy index.html and rename the copy to `404.html`